MOEAFramework/MOEAFramework/docs/developersGuide.md

 as well as using the configuration API.
 The configuration API uses reflections to dynamically discover and get/set an algorithm's configuration.
 The only requirement is adding the `@Property` annotation to each setter method.

+## Writing Tests

+Given our target audience is the scientific community, testing is key for assuring the correctness and accuracy of this software.
+However, given the stochastic nature of MOEAs, writing reliable unit tests has challenges.
+To assist in writing tests, we have two constants, `TestThresholds.LOW_PRECISION` and `TestThresholds.HIGH_PRECISION`, that standardize the accuracy of tests.
+Prefer using `HIGH_PRECISION` whenever possible.

+Despite our best efforts, some tests will occasionally fail due to randomness.
+For such tests, we encourage adding the `@Retryable` attribute, which re-runs the test several times if it fails.
+Be sure to also include `@RunWith(CIRunner.class)` on the test class.
+Tests marked with `@Flaky` fail too frequently for inclusion in CI, but can still run manually.

 ## Building, Testing, and Packaging